+Maida Vale is renowned for the mansion blocks that line its broad avenues and give the area a very distinctive and quite European feel.
+Church Commissioners owned the land and resisted development until the late 1890s.
+By this point, mansion blocks, rather than houses, were the most profitable option for developers.
 Ashworth Mansions is Maida Vale’s leading estate of mansion flats.
-Built 1899–1900, the Mansions comprise 105 flats in two imposing Queen Anne revival blocks, facing each other across extensive communal gardens.
-The garden of approximately 0.5 acre is laid out as woodland with mature trees, shrubs and perennials, herbaceous borders, nine defined beds, amenity grassed area and plenty of shade.
+Built in 1899–1900, the Mansions comprise 105 flats in two imposing Queen Anne revival blocks, facing each other across extensive communal gardens.
+The garden of approximately half an acre is laid out as woodland with mature trees, shrubs and perennials, herbaceous borders, nine defined beds, amenity grassed area and plenty of shade.